-A majority of countries and territories do not fall within the lists of countries that can be presumed to be "equivalent jurisdictions"; this includes China, India, Republic of Korea and Turkey, which are all FATF members.
+A majority of countries and territories do not fall within the lists of countries that can be presumed to be "equivalent jurisdictions".
 This does not necessarily mean that the AML/CTF legislation, and standards of due diligence, in those countries are lower than those in "equivalent jurisdictions".
 However, standards vary significantly, and firms will need to carry out their own assessment of particular countries.
 In addition to a firm's own knowledge and experience of the country concerned, particular attention should be paid to any FATF-style or IMF/World Bank evaluations that have been undertaken.